-Net cash inflow before financing activities in the year was £5m (2019: £39m outflow), reflecting increase in cash from operations and the reduction in investing activities.
+Net cash outflow before financing activities in the year was £8m (2020: £5m inflow), reflecting decrease in cash from operations and the reduction in investing activities.

 Non-financial key performance indicators

 For an understanding of the Group's operational performance, non-financial key performance indicators are outlined in the Strategic Report of the ENWL Annual Report and Consolidated Financial Statements.